 1. Strengthen your retirement investment strategy

-This could include multiple underlying investment strategies including:
+This could include multiple underlying retirement investment management strategies including:

 - Diversification of your investments in a manner aiming to maximise returns and minimise risk within current markets

 - Make the most of compounding effects of dividends and reinvesting

 - Utilising the benefits of franking credit returns

 - Regular review of your portfolio to ensure it adjusts with market movements

 - Being clear on your level of tolerance to investment risk and having your monies allocated accordingly so you can remain calm and enjoy your retirement time

 - Maximising your Pension qualification to compliment your nest egg.

 - Being aware of Taxation pros and cons with your investment choices